Tottenham midfielder Alli banned for Premier League restart after mocking coronavirus in social media video | Goal.com

 Tottenham midfielder Alli banned for Premier League restart after mocking coronavirus in social media video

-Dele Alli will miss Tottenham Hotspur's first game back following the coronavirus-enforced break after being banned by the Football Association for a video posted online mocking Covid-19.
+Dele Alli will miss Tottenham Hotspur's first game back following the coronavirus-enforced break after being banned by the Football Association for a video posted online mocking an Asian man for supposedly having Covid-19.

+In February, Alli posted a video on Snapchat from an airport while wearing a face mask, seemingly suggesting an Asian man in the terminal could be infected with the virus.

+The midfielder turned the camera to the man and then to a bottle of hand sanitiser, adding the caption: “The virus gunna have to be faster than that to catch me”.

 The England international will miss Spurs' Premier League clash with Manchester United, which is set to take place at the Tottenham Hotspur Stadium on the evening of Friday, June 19.